You want smart political talk without the meltdowns?

 That Peter understood who Jesus was because flesh and blood didn't reveal who Jesus was to him, that God the Father did.

-And it is upon the foundation of having a direct relationship with God and inner revelation that Jesus, Jesus' church will be built.
+And it is upon the foundation of having a direct relationship with God and inner revelation that Jesus' church will be built.

-You know, how many of us in the course of our lives when you do something wrong, you know you're doing something wrong.
+You know, how many of us, in the course of our lives, when you do something wrong, you know you're doing something wrong.

-You know, you listen to the wrong voice.
+You listen to the wrong voice.

 Or, you know, as you get older and more mature and more mature spiritually and more disciplined in life, then you make the right decisions.

-That's part of, you know, gradually graciously abandoning the things of youth.
+That's part of, you know, gradually, graciously abandoning the things of youth.

-All right, was that worthwhile or not?
+Was that worthwhile or not?

 Of course it was.

-I mean, I think you have a background, you know, you're basically a theologian.
+I mean, I think you have a background.

 I don't think a lot of the audience knows that.